aws-samples/alb-sso-mwaa/README.md

 #### Add authorization records to DynamoDB table

-In the DynamoDB table created in `MwaaAuthxLambda` stack, add entry for each user's email, MWAA Environment name, and allowed [Apache Airflow RBAC roles](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html).
+In the DynamoDB table created in `MwaaAuthxLambda` stack, add entry for each user's email, Amazon MWAA Environment name, and allowed [Apache Airflow RBAC roles](https://airflow.apache.org/docs/apache-airflow/stable/security/access-control.html).

 For example, your Amazon DynamoDB table may look as below: